Sudan's Bashir turns down summit with South Sudan's Kiir

 The neighbors came close to war when border fighting escalated in April, the worst violence since South Sudan declared its independence a year ago under a 2005 agreement that ended decades of civil war.

-The two countries face a possible threat of sanctions from the U.N.
+The two countries face the threat of sanctions from the U.N.
 Security Council if they do not resolve their disputes by Thursday.

 But Bashir turned down the meeting because of a previously scheduled visit to Qatar, the ministry said.